polyfy/polylith/readme.md

 ```
 <img src="images/realworld-deps-interface.png" width="30%">

-To list the component dependencies, we need to specify an `project`:
+To list the component dependencies, we need to specify a `project`:
 ```
 poly deps project:rb
 ```